lucafrance/scrum.wiki-vault/Scrum Guide TODO.md

 Adaptation becomes more difficult when the people involved are not empowered or self-managing.
 A Scrum Team is expected to adapt the moment it learns anything new through inspection.

-## Scrum Events

-Each event in Scrum is a formal opportunity to inspect and adapt Scrum artifacts.
-These events are specifically designed to enable the transparency required.
-Failure to operate any events as prescribed results in lost opportunities to inspect and adapt.
-Events are used in Scrum to create regularity and to minimize the need for meetings not defined in Scrum.

 ## Scrum Artifacts

 Scrum’s artifacts represent work or value.
 They are designed to maximize transparency of key information.
 Thus, everyone inspecting them has the same basis for adaptation.